ishaanb92/LandmarkBasedRegistration/README.md

 # Landmark-guided deformable image registration

 We study the influence of (learned) landmark correspondences on intensity-based deformable image registration involving "hard" organs like the lung and liver.
-Our work extends the self-supervised model propsed by [Grewal et al. (2023)](https://www.spiedigitallibrary.org/journals/journal-of-medical-imaging/volume-10/issue-01/014007/Automatic-landmark-correspondence-detection-in-medical-images-with-an-application/10.1117/1.JMI.10.1.014007.full#_=_) by proposing the use of a mask during training to focus the model on key anatomical structures (e.g. vessels inside the liver).
+Our work extends the self-supervised model developed by [Grewal et al. (2023)](https://www.spiedigitallibrary.org/journals/journal-of-medical-imaging/volume-10/issue-01/014007/Automatic-landmark-correspondence-detection-in-medical-images-with-an-application/10.1117/1.JMI.10.1.014007.full#_=_) by proposing the use of a mask during training to focus the model on key anatomical structures (e.g. vessels inside the liver).

-We evaluate our model using two use-cases:
+We demonstrate the benefits our *soft mask* extension using two use-cases:
 * Lung CT registration (using the 4DCT and COPDgene datasets)
 * Liver lesion co-localization (using a dataset of dynamic contrast-enhanched (DCE) MR images collected at UMC Utrecht)